Skip to content

 Permutation recursive tree

-• After making the choice choice[i], we set selected[i] to \(\text{True}\), indicating it has been chosen.
+• After choosing choice[i], set selected[i] to \(\text{True}\) to mark it as chosen.

 Permutation pruning example